 The IMF pays considerable attention to progress in fostering integration within the euro area to ensure the effective operation of the monetary union.
-The first-ever EU wide Financial Sector Assessment Program (FSAP) was concluded in March 2013.
-It outlined important progress in addressing the financial crisis in Europe, but also highlighted the remaining challenges of repairing bank balance sheets and argued for fast and sustained progress toward a Single Supervisory Mechanism (SSM).
-In addition, IMF papers spell out the arguments for a Banking Union to strengthen the EU financial oversight framework and sever bank-sovereign feedback loops; make the case that advancing a Fiscal Union would help address a number of gaps in the euro area’s architecture; and propose measures to achieve the dual objectives of restoring external and internal balance; and recommending solutions to the address high youth unemployment problem in the region.
+The first-ever EU wide Financial Sector Assessment Program (FSAP), in March 2013, outlined important progress in addressing the financial crisis in Europe, but also argued for fast and sustained progress toward a Single Supervisory Mechanism (SSM).
+In addition, the IMF published papers arguing for a Banking Union to strengthen the EU financial oversight framework and sever bank-sovereign feedback loops; making the case for a Fiscal Union to help address a number of gaps in the euro area’s architecture; proposing measures to achieve the dual objectives of restoring external and internal balance; and recommending solutions to the address high youth unemployment problem in the region.